 Sometimes you are able to begin moving your hip and returning to activities on your own, as you feel you are able; other times you may require physical therapy.

 On average, it takes most patients one to two months before they are back to their daily activities, if a labral repair is done it can take up to three or four months before they are back to their regular activities; however it can take up to a year before they no longer notice any hip pain.

 Hard Cartilage Damage and Chondroplasty

-The thigh bone is a long bone running from the knee up to the hip with a head shaped like a ball to fit neatly into a socket on the hip (acetabulum) to form the hip joint.
-These bony surfaces are covered by hard cartilage which should ideally be smooth.
-If there is a defect or flap in the hard cartilage it can cause your hip to have a painful catch or click and limit the motion of your hip.
-A damaged hard cartilage flap can catch and cause damage the remaining healthy tissue in your hip.
+The thigh bone is a long bone running from the knee up to the hip, with a ball-shaped head that fits neatly into a socket on the hip (acetabulum) to form the hip joint.
+These bony surfaces are covered by hard cartilage, which should ideally be smooth.
+If there is a defect or flap in the hard cartilage, it can cause your hip to have a painful catch or click and limit the motion of your hip.
+A damaged hard cartilage flap can catch and damage the remaining healthy tissue in your hip.

 A hip chondroplasty is an arthroscopic procedure to smooth out damaged hard cartilage.
 Once the problematic area is known, a surgical instrument is used to remove the fraying or flapped hard cartilage and smooth down the remaining tissue.
 After this procedure, you are often placed on crutches for a few days and may begin to wean from them as you tolerate.
 Your surgeon will tell your family exactly what your restrictions are after surgery.